gvwilson/sensibleadventures/nardica/nardica.md

 "Six *thousand*?"
 Uncle Jack pressed his thumb on the corner of the money card.
-His eyes widened at the blinking figures it displayed, then narrows again speculatively as he looked Wales up and down.
+His eyes widened at the blinking figures it displayed, then narrowed again as he looked Wales up and down.
 "You must wanna get outta here pretty badly," he mused, greed written on his face.